bmancini55/building-lightning/src/advanced/swap_out.md

 In this section we'll discuss reverse submarine swaps in a Lightning Network channel using [hold invoices](./hold_invoices.md).
 When performing an reverse submarine swap aka swap-out, it is the ability to move funds from an off-chain Lightning Network channel to an on-chain address in a trustless way.

 An obvious use case for this is a merchant that a receives a large inflow of payments via Lightning.
-At a certain point the merchant Lightning channel inbound capacity will be exhausted and the merchant.
+At a certain point the merchant's Lightning channel inbound capacity will be exhausted and the merchant will no longer be able to receive payments.
 A swap-out allows the merchant to simultaneously change the balance of their channel so that they once again have inbound capacity and move the funds to an on-chain address for safe keeping!

 This article is going to show how to build a simple reverse submarine swap service.
 There are a lot of moving pieces and we need to have on-chain wallet capabilities.
 In order to keep this article somewhat brief we'll forgo building a fully complete and secure swap service and instead work through the mechanics.
 The full working code can be found [here](https://github.com/bmancini55/building-lightning-advanced/tree/main/exercises/swap-out).